 The journey continues.
 To date, thousands have played Coffee Trade.
 Other schools are signing up to use Coffee Trade, companies are leveraging it for their internal development, and doctoral students are using it for experimentation research.
 Through Coffee Trade, for instance, research has discovered import negotiation ramifications of text-based versus video-based negotiations.
 We’re creating more and more versions to highlight such things as multi-party negotiations, dispute resolution techniques, relationship management practices, and more.
 The coffee business is good for the education business.
 Without the help of all the people mentioned above, Coffee Trade would not be the fun, interactive, and educational tool that it is today.

-Thomas Kull is an assistant professor in the department of Supply Chain Management at the W.P.
+Thomas Kull is an associate professor in the department of Supply Chain Management at the W.P.
 Carey School of Business, Arizona State University.
+He is also co-director of the school’s Supply Chain Experiential Methods and Applications (SCEMA) lab.